holiman/txparse/cmd/txparse/README.md

 This is a very simple utility, which reads line by line from standard input.

-1.Read a line of input
+1. Read a line of input
 2. If the line starts with `#`, it is ignored, and no output is emitted.
 Go to 1.
 3. Otherwise, remove any `non-alnum` characters from the input line (`[^0-9A-Za-z]`)
 4. Try to interpret it as hexadecimal data